Skip to main content

 After your install your token broker proxy, to configure the browser extension, see Configure browser extensions.

-Snow Software does not own the third party trademarks, software, products, or tools (collectively, the "Third Party Products") referenced herein.
+Flexera does not own the third party trademarks, software, products, or tools (collectively, the "Third Party Products") referenced herein.
 Third Party Product updates, including user interface updates, may not be reflected in this content.